How To Encourage Kids to Read - Baby Chick

 Set up a comfy corner with cushions, blankets, and a bookshelf filled with diverse and engaging books.
 This will entice your child to read more in a warm and inviting space.

 Choose books that interest your child and take turns reading aloud.
-This shared experience can make reading more enjoyable and strengthen your bond while improving their reading skills.
+This shared experience can make reading more enjoyable, strengthen your bond, and improve your child’s reading skills.

 Let your child see you reading books, newspapers, or magazines.
 Children often imitate their parents, so your enthusiasm for reading may also inspire them to develop a love for books.